vincentfpgarcia/from-pytorch-to-coreml/step1.md

 Bellow is the model I'm going to use in this guide.
 As you can read, it's a combination of convolution layers (+ ReLu + max pooling) followed by several fully connected layers (+ ReLu).

 I will not detail what each layer does.
-However, the following some information might be useful.
+However, the following information might be useful.
 For this network to work, the input array must be a 3 channels 32x32 array (see next section about CIFAR10).
 And the last fully connected layer outputs 10 values (for the 10 classes of CIFAR10).

 ```python
 import torch.nn as nn